Edo Period (uncertain)

 Small black lacquer portable shrine with chased brass trimmings.
 The gold lacquer designs on the exterior of this shrine are palonia leaves with three blossoms.
 A symbol of rectitude, it was an emblem used during the Tokugawa period (1600-1868 CE).
 Shaped as a stupa, this shrine is crowned by a lotus bud.
 It contains a brass Kannon, bodhisattva of compassion, accompanied by two guardian figures who wield vajras.

-Gift of John Thompson Morris
+Gift of Miss Lydia T. Morris

 Current & Past Exhibitions:

 Buddhism: History and Diversity of a Great Tradition (12 Dec 1985 - 21 Oct 2012)

 You may also be interested in these objects: